 Participants are required to provide proof of employment by providing letter written by employer as directed by Probation Officer.
-Participants must also provide proof of meeting attendance by showing their meeting sheets and proof of payments by showing receipts.
+Participants must also provide proof of meeting attendance by showing their meeting sheets, proof of an organized appointment calendar, and proof of payments by showing receipts.
 Treatment providers will fax general progress forms to verify attendance of counseling.
 The Probation Officer is also expected to make sure participants follow through with all court orders or agreements.
 Referring of participants to outside agencies for support in their recovery is another component included under supervision.
 Supervision requirements are specific to each phase of the program.